 The VPN tunnel and the internal load balancer must be in the same region.

-for a shopping cart application.
-These instances are a part of a GCP Network
+a shopping cart application.
+These instances are a part of a GCP Network called

 In the illustration, the client instance with the IP address 192.168.1.1 resides in your on-premises network and connects to the Internal Load Balancing IP address (10.240.0.200) in GCP using VPN.
 Traffic from the client is then load balanced to a backend instance (10.240.0.2) in Subnet 2.